dotkrnl/gface/README.md

 ### Usage

-Simply `./main.py` and click anywhere to capture best face.
+Simply `./grab.py`, enter your id, and click anywhere to capture best face.

+`export.py` to get photo with your options.

-*change `lib.settings.USE` to use other photo type*
+*change `lib.settings.USE` to select default photo type*

 **Jason Lau**